AgileLearningCenters/alc-wordpress-core/wp-content/plugins/donation-thermometer/readme.txt

 == Changelog ==

+= 1.3.13 =
+* Fixed minor bug regarding centre alignment of the thermometer.

+= 1.3.12 =
+* Fixed minor bug with default values when updating from < version 1.3.

+= 1.3.11 =
+* Error in database changes on upgrade in 1.3.10.

+= 1.3.10 =
+* Various backend improvements of the code and handling of errors.
+* Added more options for the thousands separator.
+* Confirmed compatibility up to Wordpress 4.3.*

 = 1.3.9 =
 * Move width and height parameters into CSS code.
-* ‘px’ units can now be defined in the shortcode, instead of having to just use a number value.
+* 'px' units can now be defined in the shortcode, instead of having to just use a number value.

 = 1.3.8 =
 * Fixed encoding for currency symbols in the filename.